Olical/nfnl/README.md

 ## Installation

-- [Lazy][lazy]: `{ "Olical/nfnl", config = true, ft = "fennel" }`
+- [Lazy][lazy]: `{ "Olical/nfnl", ft = "fennel" }`
 - [Plug][plug]: `Plug 'Olical/nfnl'`
 - [Packer][packer]: `use "Olical/nfnl"`

-[Lazy][lazy] will invoke `require('nfnl').setup()` on your behalf thanks to `config = true` and will lazily load the plugin when you enter a Fennel file for the first time.
-Other plugin managers will require some more configuration or a manual call to the `.setup()` function in order to create the appropriate autocmds.
+[Lazy][lazy] will lazily load the plugin when you enter a Fennel file for the first time.
+There is no need to call `require("nfnl").setup()` right now, it's currently a noop but it may be used eventually.
+Some plugin managers support this function and will call it automatically.

 - Add the dependency to your plugin manager.
 - Add lazy loading rules on the Fennel filetype if you want.
-- Ensure that `require('nfnl').setup()` is called either by your plugin manager or your configuration.

-The nfnl setup function does not currently take any configuration, it just needs to be invoked.

 ## Standard library